Penne all’Arrabbiata Recipe

 • 6-8 tablespoons olive oil

-• 500 g canned chopped tomatoes whole tomatoes work as well, just chop before adding to the pan
+• 500 grams (1.1 lbs) canned diced tomatoes or whole tomatoes work as well just chop before adding to the pan

 Instructions

-• Heat the oil in a frying pan over medium-high heat and add the garlic and chili once it is glistening slightly.
+• Heat the olive oil in large skillet over medium-high heat and add the garlic and crushed red pepper flakes once it is glistening slightly.

-• Start a pot of salted boiling water for the pasta.
+• Start a pot of water for the pasta and add salt and bring to a boil.

-• Remove garlic cloves once they begin to brown.
+• Remove the garlic cloves right before they start to brown.

-• Add tomatoes to the pan and simmer for ten minutes.
+• Add the crushed tomatoes (only use peeled tomatoes) to the pan, reduce heat and simmer for ten minutes.

-• Start the pasta and cook until al dente.
+• Start the pasta and cook until al dente by following the instructions on the box.

-• Drain the pasta, add to frying pan, and toss with the sauce over high heat for a few minutes (not too long, use your judgment when the sauce starts sticking well).
+• Drain the pasta, add to frying pan, and toss with the sauce over high heat for a few minutes (not too long, use your judgment and when the sauce starts coating the pasta you can turn it off).

 Notes

-Opinions are mixed on whether grated cheese should be served on top of Penne all’Arrabbiata.
+Opinions are mixed on whether grated cheese should be served on top of penne all’arrabbiata.
 In the end it is a personal choice.
 If it is something that you want to add to your dish, then we recommend Pecorino Romano.
-Additionally, some mince the garlic and leave it in the dish, if you really like garlic this is okay.
-This is a traditional dish that can be modified easily to suit your family’s preferences.

 Liked this recipe?Follow us NonnaBox for more!